yewinston/coverlist/README.md

 |Khalid|...|
 |MØ|...|

-coverlist will help you out: a cover of a song will never play back to back. coverlist will pick one **Lean On Me** cover and will pick another random cover of **Lost** upon completion.
+coverlist will help you out and a cover of the song never plays back to back. coverlist will pick one **Lean On Me** cover and will pick a random cover of **Lost** upon completion.

 ## Try it Out